Restaurateurs Sans

 (2019 - 2025)

-I served as the head department of the scientific examination of work of art for "Restaurateurs Sans Frontières - Asie," a French international conservation company based in Bangkok.
+I served as the head of the Scientific Examination of Work of Art department for "Restaurateurs Sans Frontières - Asie," a French international conservation company based in Bangkok.
 My responsibility was to develop and implement the laboratory to examine the artwork brought to the studio for restoration and analysis.
-Core Works of the Scientific Examination of Work of Art Department were to exchange data with restorers for restoration protocols and to store scientific data as a database and trustable sources.
+The Core Works of the Scientific Examination of Work of Art Department involved exchanging data with restorers for restoration protocols and storing scientific data in a database and as trustworthy sources.
 Most of the artwork was from the royal family of Thailand, the Jim Thompson House Museum, auction houses, and international private collectors.
 Thus, confidentiality is a major concern.
-Consequently, I am unable to share photos of the projects we worked on or images of the laboratory as well as the analysis process and/or result of the artifacts due to the nature of our esteemed clients.From 2019 to 2025, my role primarily involved laboratory development, analysis and ensured thorough documentation was performed properly.
+Consequently, I am unable to share photos of the projects we worked on, images of the laboratory, as well as the analysis process and/or results of the artifacts due to the nature of our esteemed clients.
+From 2019 to 2025, my role primarily involved laboratory development and analysis, ensuring thorough documentation was performed properly.

 some details